PURPOSE OF THIS POLICY

 Program responsibilities include:

-- Decision-making about whether or not the driver qualifies under the ADA, and
+- Decision-making about whether the driver qualifies under the ADA.

 - When the driver does qualify under the ADA, coordination of efforts to determine whether reasonable accommodation can be made for the driver.

-Program responsibility consists of informing the Environmental Health Services Department about Colorado State University CMV drivers before they first report for duty as a driver and must not allow an employee to drive who has not been cleared by EHS; and must follow all directions from EHS as to commercial motor vehicles and drivers.
+Program responsibility consists of informing the Environmental Health Services Department about Colorado State University CDL drivers before they first report for duty as a driver and not allowing an employee to drive who has not been cleared by EHS.
+Departments must follow all directions from EHS as to commercial motor vehicles and drivers.

 (i) The admission is in accordance with this policy;